aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/restrict-document-editing/_index.md

 {{% /alert %}}

-The following code example demonstrates how to add password protection to your document:
+The following code example shows how to add password protection to your document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Protect or Encrypt Document-Document protection-PasswordProtection.h" >}}